awsdocs/aws-codecommit-user-guide/doc_source/how-to-update-pull-request.md

 ## Update Pull Requests \(AWS CLI\)<a name="how-to-update-pull-request-cli"></a>

-To use AWS CLI commands with AWS CodeCommit, install the AWS CLI\.
+To use AWS CLI commands with CodeCommit, install the AWS CLI\.
 For more information, see [Command Line Reference](cmd-ref.md)\.

-To use the AWS CLI to update pull requests in an AWS CodeCommit repository:
+**To use the AWS CLI to update pull requests in a CodeCommit repository**

 1. To update the title of a pull request in a repository, run the update\-pull\-request\-title command, specifying:
    + The ID of the pull request \(with the \-\-pull\-request\-id option\)\.